Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 The Switch 2's Joy-Cons lack the color they did before.

-One of the biggest design changes is the new magnetic connection system, replacing the old slide-in rails.
-It’s a clean and satisfying system, and I really liked the visual pop-up effect that appears on each side of the screen when you connect a Joy-Con.
-While I did run into an issue detaching one of the Joy-Cons during my hands-on experience in London, I’ve had no issues since receiving my own unit.
-The two back release buttons are easy to access and press, making disconnecting the Joy-Cons straightforward.
+One of the most significant design changes is the introduction of a new magnetic connection system, replacing the old slide-in rails.
+It’s a clean and satisfying system, and I liked the visual pop-up effect that appears on each side of the screen when you connect a Joy-Con.
+While I did run into an issue detaching one of the Joy-Cons during my hands-on experience in London, I’ve had no problems since receiving my unit.
+The two back release buttons are easily accessible and pressable, making it straightforward to disconnect the Joy-Cons.

 That said, I do have some concerns about the long-term durability of this new system.
-The prongs that connect to the console are quite thin, and while they are partially recessed into the body of the console for protection, they still look like something that could be prone to damage over time, though this is purely speculative at this stage, having only had the console for a short time.
+The prongs that connect to the console are relatively thin.
+Although they are partially recessed into the console's body for protection, they still appear to be susceptible to damage over time.
+However, this is purely speculative at this stage, as I have only had the console for a short time.

 Switch 2 Joy-Con in black with orange trim.